kubeshark/docs/src/pages/en/self_hosting.md

 ---
-title: Self Hosting
+title: Ingress & Authentication
-description: This article describes how to install Kubeshark at the company level and allow others to view its content via the web and without kubectl permissions.
+description: This article describes how to self host Kubeshark using Ingress and an IDP.
 layout: ../../layouts/MainLayout.astro
 ---

-**Kubeshark** provides a method for self-hosting as an authenticated web service that enables team members to access Kubeshark using a web browser with their corporate identity.
+> This integration is part of the [Pro edition](https://kubeshark.co/pricing).

- method  to gain access to its dashboard using an ingress controller that is also connected to an identity system.
-This method delivers certain advantages compared to the inherent proxy/prot-forward solution.
-An Ingress Controller communicates via HTTP and not by opening a tunnel.
-THe Ingress method is long lasting as opposed to the proxy one that needs restarting every so often.
+**Kubeshark** provides a method for self-hosting as an authenticated web service that enables team members to access **Kubeshark** using a web browser with their corporate identities.

 ## Pre-requisites

 ### A Pro License
-INgress is a Pro feature and require a Pro license.
+Ingress is a Pro feature and requires a Pro license.
 Kubeshark Pro edition is in beta and while in beta, it's free.
 To upgrade, simply run:
 ```shell
 kubeshark pro
 ```
-And follow the on-screen instructions
+And follow the on-screen instructions.

 ### Ingress Controller
 Your cluster needs to have an ingress controller such as Nginx deployed.
 If you don't have one already in your cluster, you can install it like this: